-We have a dedicated HLTA (Higher Level Teaching Assistant) to deliver speech and language provision three days a week alongside a TA for an additional two days a week.
-They are also supported by a qualified teacher two mornings a week.
+We have two dedicated HLTA (Higher Level Teaching Assistant) to deliver speech and language provision across the week.
 All are trained in Cued Articulation, speech sound production interventions, Blanks level of questioning and Language through Colour work.
-The Elklan training and qualification has also been undertaken by these staff, as well as the SENCo, to ensure high quality delivery of speech and language provision, supported by a formal qualification.
+The Elklan training has also been undertaken by these staff, as well as the SENCo, to ensure high quality delivery of speech and language provision.
 We have extensive grounds, including a Forest School, run by our Forest School Lead five days a week.
 This is used to provide additional opportunities to build resilience, develop social communication skills and cooperative learning.